New York, New York Summary

 Their careers develop on separate, but successful, trajectories until they can no longer ignore their former partner's achievements and passion for each other.

-It is 1946, the war is over, and a resurgent New York is beginning to rebuild.
+It is now 1946, and the war is over, and a resurgent New York is beginning to rebuild.
 As steel beams swing overhead, a collection of artists has dreams as big and diverse as the city itself.
 But do these singers, dancers, musicians and makers have what it takes to survive this place, let alone to succeed?
 If they can make it there, they can make it anywhere.

 Is New York, New York Good for Kids?